Disability Arts Online (DAO)

 DAO blog – grace

-Survivors’ have featured selections of my poems in their newsletter Poetry Express (numbers 45, 54, 57 and 60) – you can get a copies by contacting Dave with the email address – bricolage92 at hotmail dot com .
+Their newsletter Poetry Express (since #45) has featured a number of my poems.
+You can get copies (free) by contacting Dave with the email address – bricolage92 at hotmail dot com .
 Poems published:

 #54 – ‘Transreality’, ‘Paper’, ‘Supernova’, ‘Of Course’, ‘Tynemouth, Any Mouth‘ and Ozu